 My husband Jim and I have two daughters, Josie and Rachel, and a canine member of the family, Coco, a mini-labradoodle.

-My family loves to boat, fish, camp, and hike!
+My family loves to boat, fish, bake, and hike!
 I also enjoy listening to one daughter play the piano and watching the other bowl on her school's team, and watching both perform on stage, whether that be playing the piano, singing in choir, or performing in a play or musical!
 Spending time with extended family and traveling are also favorite activities.

 WHY I LOVE TEACHING